omjaisatya/Ace-Your-Interview/questions/technical/web_development/react.md

 **Answer:** Reconciliation is the process React uses to update the DOM with the results of rendering a component.
 When a component's state or props change, React generates a new Virtual DOM tree and compares it to the previous one.
 This comparison process, known as "diffing", allows React to determine the minimal set of changes needed to update the real DOM efficiently.

-Sure, I'll provide some Redux interview questions along with answers in a Markdown format.

 # Redux Interview Questions and Answers

 ## 1. What is Redux?